Heart-shaped brisée cookies

 Steps

-• Proceed exactly as described in the recipe for the semi-wholemeal brisée.
+• Proceed exactly in the same way described in the semi-wholemeal brisée recipe.

-This time I used all-purpose flour to make the dough more suitable for a sweet recipe (without adding sugar to the dough).
+This time I used all-purpose flour (type 0) to make the pastry more suitable for a sweet recipe (even though I didn’t add sugar to the dough).

-I also tried to reduce the butter, just a little, only by 10 grams, but considering that usually, the brisée, at least those I know (*), have a bit more butter, I am really satisfied with the result.
+I also tried reducing the butter, just a tiny bit, only by 10 grams, but considering that brisées, at least the ones I know (*), usually have a bit more butter, I’m really satisfied with the result.

 Work quickly without warming the dough.
 For the amount of water, adjust by adding a little at a time.